Basilica di Santa Maria Maggiore, Bergamo

 How to Get There

 The Basilica di Santa Maria Maggiore is located in Piazza del Duomo, in Bergamo's Città Alta.
 Bergamo's train station, located in the lower city, offers excellent connections to Milan, Lecco, and Brescia.
 To reach Bergamo Alta (the upper city) from the train station, take ATB bus line 1.
 This bus departs from the station every ten minutes and takes you to the lower funicular station.
-Train schedules and bookings can be found on Omio.
+Use Omnio to easily compare schedules, book train tickets, and find the best prices all in one place for a hassle-free journey across Italy.

 Practical Tips on Visiting Basilica di Santa Maria Maggiore